 Students planning to visit the campus should contact the admissions office at least two weeks in advance.
-Arrangements can be made to tour the campus, attend classes, speak with an admissions counselor, eat in the dining hall or grill and meet with faculty and students.
-High school seniors are encouraged to stay overnight in a residence hall; overnight visits can be arranged for Sunday through Thursday evenings, except during finals week and holiday breaks.
+Arrangements can be made to tour the campus, attend classes, speak with an admissions counselor, eat in the dining hall and meet with faculty and students.
+High school seniors are encouraged to stay overnight in a residence hall.